tjkoifoly/SocialFrameworkReference/Readme.md

 Additionally, graphics used in this application are from Glyphish (www.glyphish.com).
 If you like them, buy them.

 ###General Design Notes
-#####TWBSocialHelper.h
+#####SBSocial.h
-This is a singleton class used in this demo to manage various elements related to the user's social network accounts.
+Import this class to use the convenience methods for `SLComposeViewController` creation.
+In this version of the app, an `SBSocial` instance is created in the App Delegate for the purposes of the `SLRequest` methods.
+This means accessing the instance using `self.appDelegate.socialInstance` - which isn't tidy.

 ###Twitter
 ######Important
-In the `TWBTwitterViewController`'s viewDidLoad method, a request is made to the `TWBSocialHelper` class for access to the user's Twitter accounts.
+In the `SBTwitterViewController`'s viewDidLoad method, a request is made to the `SBSocial` instance for access to the user's Twitter accounts.
 You should allow access!

 ######Notes
 > All `SLComposeViewController` methods check for an available Twitter account using the isAvailableForServiceType method.
 If no Twitter account(s) are available a UIAlertView is presented.

 > All `SLRequest` methods use Twitter API v1.1.

->Specifically for `SLRequest` methods, you can select which Twitter account to use via the Account selector.
+> For `SLRequest` methods, you can select which Twitter account to use via the Account selector.
 The account highlighted with the **Thumbs Up** is the currently active account.

 ![Account Selector](http://f.cl.ly/items/2X421I0b412g3H1u0g29/AccountSelector.png)